Join BirdNote tomorrow, November 30th!

 While the Bald Eagle may be the biggest story of conservation success in the 20th century, it's made life tough for some colonial seabirds.
 All the eagles have to do is soar by the cliff, and it causes panic, scaring birds off their nests.
 Then gulls and crows swoop in and get the eggs.
 The eagles take chicks as well.
-But according to Dr. Julia Parrish, Common Murres have adapted.
+But according to Dr. Julia Parrish, Common Murres have adapted to some extent.
 They've learned to hide their nests beneath brush and have reproduced more successfully.

-Bald Eagles and Seabirds
+Bald Eagles and Common Murres

 Written by Todd Peterson